tboy1337/dav2mkv/README.md

 # DAV Video Converter

-A versatile tool for converting DAV video files (and other formats) to MKV or MP4 while maintaining perfect quality through stream copying.
+A versatile tool for converting DAV video files to MKV or MP4 while maintaining perfect quality through stream copying.
 This tool uses FFmpeg to perform direct stream copy operations, ensuring no quality loss during conversion.
 Versions of the script are available for Python, Windows Batch, PowerShell, and Bash environments.

 ## Features